 That includes the return of Google Assistant, after making a first appearance outside of Google’s own Pixel phones on the G6 earlier in the year, and this time it knows a few LG-specific tricks.
 Ask to take a video with a particular movie mode, and it’ll jump right into the camera app with the correct filter already loaded.

 Finally, security has taken a step up with voice recognition unlock and face unlock options.
-I’m still happy to stick with the fingerprint reader, which is perfectly placed and quick to skip the lock screen, but it’s nice to have the choice.
-I’ll be testing out the other modes soon to see if they’re just as reliable.
+The latter isn’t nearly as complex as Apple’s IR-assisted FaceID, and I’m still happy to stick with the fingerprint reader, which is perfectly placed and quick to skip the lock screen, but it’s nice to have the choice.

-The OLED screen is gorgeous, the design is a slick step up from the G6, and media-friendly upgrades like the quad-DAC give it a real step up over any other smartphone you can buy right now.
-Performance was never in doubt, thanks to that snapdragon CPU, too.
+Media-friendly upgrades like the quad-DAC give it a real sound step-up over any other smartphone you can buy right now, and performance was never in doubt thanks to that Snapdragon CPU.